The road is expected to remain closed for several hours while lorry is recovered.Read the full story ›

 The A303 is blocked in both directions due to a collision between A358 and A30/A35 near Chard.

 Emergency services are at the scene working.
 Take care on approach.

-The man who died in a collision on the A303 last week has been named.
+Two people who died in a road traffic collision in Somerset last month have been named.

 Robert and Brenda Newton, both aged 72 and from Ottery St Mary died after a collision with a van on the A303 near Buckland St Mary on October 31.